codeif/crimg/README.rst

 crimg
 =====

-crimg uses `Pillow <http://pillow.readthedocs.io/en/latest/>`_ to crop and resize an image as appropriate for web presentation. crimg is a convenience package that allows image resizing without aspect ratio distortion.
+crimg uses `Pillow <http://pillow.readthedocs.io/en/latest/>`_ to crop and resize an image as appropriate for web presentation.
+It is a convenience package that allows image resizing without aspect ratio distortion.

 API